 For academic and professional staff, Zoom conferencing allows you to broadcast a lecture or meeting to one or more rooms, across multiple campuses and external locations.

 Monash staff can use Zoom to communicate and collaborate with multiple parties, both internal and external.
-This can be done from

 Zoom offers good video, audio and screen-sharing quality across Windows, macOS, iOS, Android, high-end conferencing room systems and telephone.
 Learn about Zoom features.